Size: 3.4 x 1.1 x 0.5 inches (housing); 5.6 x 1.6 x 0.6 inches (remote)

 On the side of the Fire TV Stick is a micro-USB port to connect the power cable.
 Unlike some streaming players, like the TiVo Stream 4K, there are no other ports to connect external devices like a hard drive.

 The remote is the same one that comes with the Fire TV Stick 4K.
 Like the dongle, it’s also black and rectangular, with a slightly rounded back.
 The buttons include a directional pad, power, Alexa, home, back, mute, volume up and down, as well as playback controls (rewind, play/pause and fast forward).
 The nice thing about the full-featured remote, versus the one that comes with the Fire TV Stick Lite, is that you can turn on the TV with it and control the volume.
 Anything that reduces the number of remotes laying around gets a thumbs up from me.

-Fire TV Stick: Interface
+Amazon Fire TV Stick 2020 review: Interface

 Setting up the Fire TV Stick was simple — all I had to do was enter my Wi-Fi and Amazon logins.
 The interface also prompts you to download favored streaming services, like Disney Plus and CBS All Access.
 But if you don’t see your favorite services in the initial set-up, don’t worry!
 I was able to download a ton of other apps, including Netflix, Hulu and Sling.

 While Amazon announced a redesign of its Fire TV platform, it's not yet rolled out.
 So, all of my comments on the interface are based on the older version.

 On the Fire TV Stick’s home screen, a top horizontal menu lists sections: Home, Live, Your Videos, Free, Movies, TV Shows, Apps and Settings.
 Below that is a carousel of featured content, most of which is exclusive to Prime Video (this will become a recurring theme as you continue reading).